 Given its unexpected versatility, this wine might be exactly what your next special event needs.
-We asked Little to share the five best sweet red wines on her roster so that you can create an applause-worthy menu with them in mind.
-Who knows?
-You might end up following in Little’s footsteps when you’re through.
+We asked Van Guilder Little to share the five best sweet red wines on her roster so that you can create an applause-worthy menu with them in mind.

 Banfi Brachetto d'Acqui

-“Brachetto is the grape, and Brachetto d’Acqui is the region in northern Italy where it’s from,” she says.
-“It’s a sparkling sweet red wine that is my hands-down favorite.
-I love it as dessert on its own or with a chocolate and strawberry dessert.”
+“Brachetto is the grape, and Brachetto d’Acqui is the region in northern Italy where it’s from,” Van Guilder Little says.
+“It’s a sparkling sweet red wine that is my hands-down favorite" This wine is perfect as a dessert on its own or alongside a chocolate and strawberry dessert.

 Buglioni Recioto della Valpolicella

-“Recioto is a sweet, unfortified wine with dense, chewy flavors,” Little continues.
+“Recioto is a sweet, unfortified wine with dense, chewy flavors,” Van Guilder Little continues.
 “It’s made in northern Italy, in the area around Verona.
-The grapes are picked and then dried for more than 100 days to produce intense, dried fruit flavors.
-It’s great with dark chocolate or a dessert like Black Forest cake with cherries.”
+The grapes are picked and then dried for more than 100 days to produce intense dried fruit flavors."
+She recommends pairing this one with dark chocolate or a dessert like Black Forest cake with cherries.

 Taylor Fladgate 20-Year Tawny Port

 “Ports are fortified red wines or wines that have a neutral spirit added to them.
 It makes them higher in alcohol and sometimes high in sugar,” explains Van Guilder Little.
-“This is another wine that I drink as a stand-alone dessert, but it’s also good with a nut-based dessert, chocolate, or a good hard cheese like Parmesan.”
+Though she likes to drink this wine as a stand-alone dessert, you could also pair it with a nut-based dessert, chocolate, or a good hard cheese like Parmesan.

 Curatoria Emiliana Lambrusco

-“This is an inexpensive, lightly sweet, lowish-alcohol fizzy red from the Emilia-Romagna region of northern Italy,” she says.
-"It’s great with pizza.”
+If you're looking for the perfect wine to pair with pizza, this is it.
+“This is an inexpensive, lightly sweet, lowish-alcohol fizzy red from the Emilia-Romagna region of northern Italy,” Van Guilder Little says.

 Inniskillin Cabernet Franc Icewine

-“This is a wine made from Cabernet Franc grapes that are harvested after they have frozen on the vine,” Little notes.
-“It’s full of bright red fruit aromas and flavors and is, once again, great with chocolate and berry desserts—we have a theme here!”
+“This is a wine made from Cabernet Franc grapes that are harvested after they have frozen on the vine,” Van Guilder Little notes.
+“It’s full of bright red fruit aromas and flavors."
+It's a perfect pairing with chocolate and berry desserts.